 Pennsylvania law defines a "wrongful death" as one that is "caused by the wrongful act or neglect or unlawful violence or negligence of another."
 (42 Pa.
 Stat. and Cons.
 Stat. § 8301 (2021).)
 In other words, a wrongful death occurs when one person dies due to the legal fault of another person or entity, including as a result of:

-Typically, the actions that caused the death must be the same type of actions that would support a personal injury claim (which the deceased could bring him or herself had the death not occurred).
-So, a wrongful death claim can be thought of as a personal injury claim in which the injured person is no longer available to bring his or her own case to court.
-Instead, another party must file the wrongful death claim to seek compensation for the losses related to the fatal injury, which brings us to the next question.
+It can be useful to think of a wrongful death claim as a personal injury claim in which the injured person is no longer able to bring his or her own case to court.
+Instead, another party must step in and file the wrongful death claim on behalf of the deceased.